CBD – Past, Present & Future

 Where did it all start?

-Although the use of CBD may feel like recent development in the area of health and well-being, nothing could be further from the truth.
+Although the use of CBD help and anxiety may feel like recent development in the area of health and well-being, nothing could be further from the truth.
 Some would say it is one of our oldest medicines.

 The first documented use of cannabis-derived medicine dates back to 2737 BC when Chinese Emperor Sheng Nung used a cannabis-infused tea.

 Translated as ‘Divine farmer’ or ‘Agricultural God’ Sheng Nung is now widely regarded as the Father of Chinese Medicine.
 Best CBD oil for fibromyalgia UK, In his lifetime he was credited for various inventions including the hoe, ax, the Chinese calendar, acupuncture, and is said to have instituted the harvest thanksgiving ceremony.

 Sheng Nung is reported to have tasted over 365 herbs to discover their effects and medical benefits.
 The work he left was built upon and investigated further by many generations of doctors and is regarded to be one of the main reasons the knowledge of remedial herbs is so expansive in China.